AnnaEKonopka/SimplySmart_v1_materials/README.md

 6# Figure_7_raw_data, these are input images and output data from tools comparison 7# Figure_8_raw_data, these are input images and output from SimplySmart_v1 8# SimplySmart_v1.py, this is source code
+9# external_images_test, SimplySmart_v1 test on images avilable on CellProfiler web-side (the used images and output included)

 Implementation: